 APPLY FOR ODU OPERATOR'S PERMIT

 Key to this process is a requirement to obtain an ODU-issued operator's permit prior to operation of a drone on the campus or other property owned or controlled by the University.
 To apply, operators must register as a potential ODU UAS PIC/Operator by clicking this link.

 COMPLETE FAA REGISTRATION

-Commercial operators and hobbyists (operators flying for fun) are required to register their drone with the FAA via the FAA Registration Form and submit a copy of their registration card or certificate to the Office of Risk Management when applying for a permit.
+Commercial operators and hobbyists (operators flying for fun) are required to register their drone with the FAA via the FAA Registration Form and submit a copy of their registration card or certificate to the Office for Compliance and Risk Management when applying for a permit.

 GET UAS/DRONE INSURANCE